c9/docs.c9.io/src/running_and_debugging/installing_ruby_gems.md

 end
 ```

-After clicking **run**, the console will being printing out an ASCII progressbar.
+After clicking **run**, the console will start printing out an ASCII progressbar.

 You have access to all of the functionality `gem` provides you.
 For example, you can open up the console and type `gem query` to see a list of your installed gems.